endigo9740/elden-ring-planner/README.md

 ## TODO:

-* Style improvements
-* Add labels for all items
 * Put images behind CDN using AWS Cloudfront, or similar.
 (NOTE: need thumbnails too!)
+* Add labels for all items

 ---